One of the ways to getting the love you want and connecting with the people in your life in a deeper way is to let go of past hurts.

 You can see a few things for yourself…

-1. Your thoughts come and go and while you may not have a choice in what thoughts come, you do have free will which ones you’ll pay attention to.
+1. Your thoughts come and go and while you may not have a choice in what thoughts come, you do have free will which ones you’ll pay attention to, believe and act on.

-2. You can see that hanging onto your thoughts of past pain doesn’t prevent pain–it only keeps you in a constant stressful state.
+2. You can see that hanging onto your thoughts of past pain doesn’t prevent pain–it only keeps you in a constant, heightened stressful state.